EFTEC/DocumentStoreOne/README.md

 ## Version list

+- 1.10 2019-08-30 Some cleaning.
+Added getSequencePHP() and field nodeId
 - 1.9 2019-02-10 Unlock now tries to unlock.
 Manuallock field is not used anymore.
 - 1.8 2018-02-03 field neverLock (for fast access a read only database) also phpunit
 - 1.7.3 2018-02-03 Updated composer.json